Local and mayoral elections 2025: Key results and trends

 Two brand new mayoral positions were up for grabs this year and Reform won them both, taking Greater Lincolnshire on 42.0% of the vote and Hull and East Yorkshire on 35.8%, higher percentages than those achieved by the winners of the other contests.

-Reform enjoyed a comfortable victory in Greater Lincolnshire, with candidate Dame Andrea Jenkyns, an ex-Tory MP, finishing well ahead of her former party the Conservatives (26.1%) and also Labour (12.3%).
+Reform enjoyed a comfortable victory in Greater Lincolnshire, with candidate Dame Andrea Jenkyns, a former Tory MP, finishing well ahead of her former party the Conservatives (26.1%) and also Labour (12.3%).

 Former boxer and Olympic medallist Luke Campbell clinched the Hull and East Yorkshire contest with 35.8% of the vote, with the Lib Dems making a strong showing in second place on 27.7% and the Conservatives third on 15.8%.